Thomas E. Wilson: Civic awards

-In 1946 Wilson received the United States Government's Medal for Merit from President Harry Truman for his services to the U.S. economy during World War II.
+In 1946, Wilson received the United States government's Medal for Merit from President Harry S. Truman for his services to the U.S. economy during World War II.

 Death

 Wilson died at age 90 in Illinois on August 4, 1958.

 Personal life

 He married Elizabeth L. Foss on November 1, 1899.
 The couple had two children, a son and a daughter.

 An archive of Wilson's personal papers exists at the Special Collections Research Center of the University of Chicago Library.